datadesk/web-map-maker/README.md

     'attribution': 'Who's making the map here, '
 }
 ```

+You should also [get a Mapzen key](https://mapzen.com/developers/sign_in) and update it int he [map-styles.yaml file](https://github.com/datadesk/web-map-maker/blob/master/map-styles.yaml#L54).

 Then you're ready to run the mapmaker.
 The easiest way is to fire up a simple python server (obviously you'll need python) with this command: